 1. White, The management of technology and innovation-a strategic approach, Cengage Publication S Moikal, Innovation Management, Sage Publication C.K Prahalad & M.

-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

 Specialisation International Business Management